 It’s true that Facebook & Twitter ARE both forms of “social media,” but they are used quite differently for different purposes.

-- You can pretty much “follow” anyone you want.
-For example, I follow a mom of 3 in Israel who is a chiropractor.
-As mothers, we both use the “FlyLady” system to maintain household sanity.
+eg. I follow a mom of 3 in Israel who is a chiropractor.
+(As mothers, we both use the “FlyLady” system to maintain household sanity.)

-- Because Twitter has a cafe feeling about it, there’s no social responsibility to “show up” or “respond” to others.
+9. Because Twitter has a cafe feeling about it, there’s little if any social responsibility to “show up” or “respond” to others.
 Many people have hundreds, if not thousands of followers, so expecting a personal response is far fetched.